na-na-hi/renget/archive/cpu-lora.md

 1. Open a command prompt and move to our working folder: `cd C:\lora`
 2. If you don't already have llama.cpp, follow step 2 of the [llama.cpp Setup](#llamacpp-setup).
-3. Run the compiler tools again: `w64devkit\w64devkit.exe`
+3. Run the compiler tools: `w64devkit\w64devkit.exe`
 4. Once you see `~ $`, move to the llama.cpp repo: `cd C:/lora/llama.cpp` (Make sure to use forward slashes!)
 5. Get rid of any existing compiled files: `make clean`
 6. Compile the quantize executable with a special flag (see note below): `make quantize -j LLAMA_QKK_64=1`